MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsService.md

 ```

 ### -CentralManagement
-**Below Content Applies To:** Lync Server 2010

 Returns information about the Central Management service used in your organization.
-The Central Management service is used to send configuration data to computers running Lync Server 2010 services.

-**Below Content Applies To:** Lync Server 2013

-Returns information about the Central Management service used in your organization.
-The Central Management service is used to send configuration data to computers running Lync Server services.

-**Below Content Applies To:** Skype for Business Server 2015

-Returns information about the Central Management service used in your organization.
-The Central Management service is used to send configuration data to computers running Skype for Business Server 2015 services.
+The Central Management service is used to send configuration data to computers running Skype for Business Server services.

 ```yaml
 Type: SwitchParameter